The magic of the trumpet

 St. Johann region

 The festival will be opened on 6 April by Helmut Fuchs (principal trumpeter of the Sächsische Staatskapelle Dresden) and Matthias Grünert (organist and cantor of the Frauenkirche Dresden) with the concert ‘The Magic of the Trumpet’ in the Dekanatspfarrkirche.
-The festival continues on 12 April with ‘Recorder Virtuoso’ in the parish hall, performed by Prof. Dorothee Oberlinger from the Mozarteum University in Salzburg, who received the ‘ECHO Klassik’ award in 2008.
-Another highlight is the ‘Ensemble Pongowe’ in the church in Weitau on 15 April.
+The festival continues on 12 April with ‘Blockflöte Virtuos’ (Recorder Virtuoso) in the parish hall – performed by Erazem Žganjar, a master's student at the Mozarteum Salzburg under Prof. Dorothee Oberlinger.
+On 15 April, the ‘Ensemble Pongowe’ will perform in the church in Weitau.
 The small chamber orchestra from Bischofshofen is dedicated to composers such as Georg Muffat, Georg Philipp Telemann, Arcangelo Corelli and Antonio Vivaldi.
-On 19 April, another highlight of the festival follows with ‘Jauchzet Gott in allen Landen’ (Rejoice God in all lands) – the concert will be performed by Waltraud Nagl, Christina Eberl and Bernhard Sowa-Würtl.
-A regional highlight follows on 22 April, when Petra Koidl and Alena Lipka show that the hammered dulcimer is also more than suitable for Baroque music.
+On 19 April, ‘Jauchzet Gott in allen Landen’ will be performed by Waltraud Nagl, Christina Eberl and Bernhard Sowa-Würtl.
+A regional highlight will follow on 22 April, when Alena Lipka and her ensemble ‘Brettspiele’ will demonstrate that the hammered dulcimer is also more than suitable for Baroque music.
+The festival will conclude on 26 April with the concert ‘Krönungsmesse W. A. Mozart’ in the Dekanatspfarrkirche – with the church choir St. Johann in Tirol & friends, the ChorART choir from St. Johann and the orchestra of the St. Johann regional music school.

 Along with culture and traditions, sporty and active leisure opportunities have been gathered together in the ‘Activities’ category – from a spring hike when you get to discover the first of spring's little flowers, to the evening snow-shoe hike ‘Find your Flow’.
 The OD Trails will be starting up again during Easter week in St. Johann, providing cyclists with an opportunity to experience their first trail rides again after the winter.